fusioncharts/dev_centre_docs/getting-started/plain-javascript/add-drill-down-using-plain-javascript.md

 chartPresent: true
 ---

-In FusionCharts, you can create unlimited levels of drill-down charts with a single data source.
-The parent chart contains all chart data—for the parent chart as well as all levels of descendant (child, grandchild) charts.
-The links to all descendant charts are also defined in the parent chart.
+With FusionCharts, you can create unlimited levels of drill-down with a single data source.
+The parent chart contains all data — for the parent chart as well as all descendant (child, grandchild) charts.
+The links to all the descendant charts are defined in the parent chart.

 You can drill-down into the descendant charts by clicking the data plot items of the parent chart.
 The descendant charts can either replace the parent chart, with an option to drill-up, or they can open in new windows or frames.